Adrian Amos: 2016

-Amos started the Chicago Bears' season-opener against the Houston Texans and made five solo tackles during their 23–14 loss.
-On October 20, 2016, Amos recorded a season-high eight combined tackles in the Bears' 26–10 loss at the Green Bay Packers.
+Amos started the Bears' season-opener against the Houston Texans and made five solo tackles during their 23–14 loss.
+On October 20, 2016, Amos recorded a season-high eight combined tackles in the Bears' 26–10 loss at the Packers.
 After starting 27 consecutive games to start his career, Amos missed a Week 13 matchup against the San Francisco 49ers with a foot injury.
 Amos finished the season with 65 combined tackles (57 solo) and five pass deflections in 15 games and 14 starts.
 Pro Football Focus gave him a grade of 80.6 for the 2016 season.

 On April 26, 2016, Amos, along with tight end Zach Miller, were awarded the Brian Piccolo Award.
 Although the Chicago Bears finished 3–13, the defense finished seventh in passing defense and 15th in total defense.
 Amos failed to record an interception in his first two seasons and the Bears ranked 31st with only eight interceptions in 2016.

 2017

 During the Bears' training camp, Amos competed with Chris Prosinski and rookie Eddie Jackson for his job as starting free safety.
 He was named the backup to Jackson to start the 2017 season.

 Amos played sparingly through the first three games and only logged 16 snaps on defense with no tackles.
 Amos became the starting strong safety, opposite Eddie Jackson, for Week 4 after Quintin Demps suffered a fractured forearm the previous game against the Pittsburgh Steelers and was placed on injured reserve.
-On September 28, 2017, Amos made his first start of the season and recorded eight combined tackles during a 45–13 loss at the Green Bay Packers.
-On October 15, 2017, he recorded eight combined tackles, deflected two passes, and intercepted his first career pass off a pass attempt by Joe Flacco, returning it for a 90-yard touchdown during the Bears' 27–24 overtime victory over the Baltimore Ravens.
+On September 28, 2017, Amos made his first start of the season and recorded eight combined tackles during a 45–13 loss at the Packers.
+On October 15, 2017, he recorded eight combined tackles, deflected two passes, and intercepted his first career pass off a pass attempt by Joe Flacco, returning it for a 90-yard touchdown during the Bears' 27–24 overtime victory over the Ravens.
 The interception he returned for a touchdown also marked the first touchdown of his career and came in the fourth quarter to put the Bears up 24–14.
-During a Week 10 matchup against the Green Bay Packers, Amos tied his season-high of eight solo tackles in Chicago's 23–16 loss.
+During a Week 10 matchup against the Packers, Amos tied his season-high of eight solo tackles in Chicago's 23–16 loss.
 Pro Football Focus gave Amos a grade of 92.3 through the first twelve games, which made him second amongst all safeties behind the Minnesota Vikings' safety Harrison Smith who was graded 94.2.
 On January 6, 2018, Amos recorded a season-high eleven tackles in the season finale against the Minnesota Vikings.

-On January 4, 2018, Pro Football Focus named their 2017 All-Pro team, with Amos entered at safety along with Smith.
-He finished the season with ten starts in thirteen games, recording 62 tackles, three passes defended, one interception, two forced fumbles (including a recovery), and a touchdown.
+Amos finished the season with ten starts in thirteen games, recording 62 tackles, three passes defended, one interception, two forced fumbles (including a recovery), and a touchdown.